Science North and NOSM University

 Indigenous youth across Northern Ontario are being invited to learn more about Science, Technology, Engineering and Math (STEM) concepts with the goal of inspiring a career in health care.
-The Northern Ontario School of Medicine (NOSM) and Science North have partnered on the delivery of health, life and human sciences related programming to Indigenous youth across Northern Ontario.
+NOSM University and Science North have partnered on the delivery of health, life and human sciences related programming to Indigenous youth across Northern Ontario.
 Our Science Day virtual program reached over 15 schools over the 2020 – 2021 school year.
 Our summer STEM Kits were shipped out to 22 communities spread out over NOSMs 800, 000 km campus!

 In School Science Days

 NOSM University and Science North continue to promote Health Sciences in rural, remote and Indigenous communities by supplying community contacts with STEM boxes filled with different STEM kits made up of hands-on activities for different age groups.
 The boxes include three different kits:

 - Intermediate (6/7/8/9): Concussion Goggles

 Our summer 2021 project reached 22 communities, delivering STEM kits to over 1500 youth.
 Youth were able to complete a hands on activity to enhance their learning in the Health Sciences.

 Meet the Team